rodrigobalazs/springboot-security/README.md

 ## Spring Boot Security
-This repository contains an Spring Boot Application which provides an API for Product´s management.
+This repository contains an Spring Boot Application which provides a securized API for Product´s management.
 The App it´s configured with Spring Security.
 The main goal is to show 2 of the main features of Spring Security:<br/>
 #### a) User´s Authentication via JWT Authentication Token:
 -a given User will be able to sign-up into the Application via POST /signup.
-After registration, the User will be able to sign-in into the App via POST /login providing a user email and password.
+After registration, the User will be able to sign-in into the App via POST /login ( providing a user email and password ).
 If success, the endpoint will return an Authentication Token which will allow the User to perform several operations related to Product´s management via some REST endpoints.
 #### b) User´s Authorization via Roles:
--some Product´s API endpoints will be accessible only for specific Roles (e.g Product´s Creation is only accessible for Admin Roles)
+-some Product´s API endpoints will be accessible only for specific Roles -e.g Product´s Creation is only accessible for Admin Roles

 <br/>